Islandora-Labs/islandora_social_metatags/README.md

-# Islandora Twitter Cards
+# Islandora Social Metatags

-Add Twitter Cards meta tags to your site without hacking the theme.
+Add social media sharing meta tags without hacking the theme.
+Enables Twitter Cards and Facebook previews, generating attractive images with descriptions when someone links to your objects.
-Adds Facebook meta tags too, but I haven't changed the module's name yet.

 ## Introduction

-Islandora Twitter Cards adds Twitter-recognized meta tags to the HTML headers on Islandora objects based on MODS metadata.
-These tags enable Twitter to render Twitter Cards when Islandora content is tweeted.
+Islandora Social Metatags adds Twitter- and Facebook-recognized meta tags to the HTML headers on Islandora objects based on MODS metadata.
+This makes your objects more attractive when they're linked to on social media.

 **Before:**